-Yearning to Break Free: Ohio Superintendents Speak Out
+Yearning to Break Free

 This important survey of Ohio school leaders shows a growing disconnect of opinion between the people who teach in our public schools and those who lead them.
 While many teachers and other school employees resist changes to collective bargaining laws and education reform measures, superintendents recognize the need for such changes and in fact are hungry for them.